 The key?
-Understanding that gentle, consistent care—not aggressive treatments—is what red, irritated skin truly needs.
+Understanding that gentle, consistent care, not aggressive products, is what red, uncomfortable skin truly needs.

-Understanding the cause is crucial before choosing how to treat it.
-Redness can be triggered by both external and internal factors, and knowing what’s contributing allows you to select the most effective calming strategies.
+Understanding the cause is crucial before choosing how to care for it.
+Redness can be triggered by both external and internal factors, and knowing what’s contributing can help you select the most effective calming strategies.

 External Triggers

-- Harsh cleansers: Products with sulfates, alcohol, or fragrance can irritate the skin.
+- Harsh cleansers: Products with sulfates, alcohol, or fragrance may not suit sensitive skin types.

-- Weather extremes: Cold wind, low humidity, sun exposure, and sudden temperature changes can cause or worsen redness.
+- Weather extremes: Cold wind, low humidity, sun exposure, and sudden temperature changes can cause redness.

 - Pollution and environmental stress: Air pollutants can lead to skin sensitivity and redness over time.

-- Allergic reactions: Contact dermatitis from cosmetics, skincare, detergents, or fragrances.
+- Allergic reactions: Skin reactions to products from cosmetics, detergents, or fragrances.

 Internal Triggers